 |Pilot Testing: ||An impact study was conducted in Fall 2008 and Fall 2009.
 Pre- and post-testing was conducted in intervention and control classrooms.
 Analysis revealed significant (p<.001) student improvement in vegetable-related attitude, self-efficacy, preference and knowledge, for students in the intervention classrooms versus the control classrooms.
 The pre- and post-survey tool has been tested for face validity and test-retest reliability.
 Here is a summary of the evaluation (PDF|2.8MB). |

 |Use Restrictions: ||Permission needed only to copy evaluation material|

-The curriculum includes interactive activities such as food tasting and worksheets.
-Recipes are included for food tastings, but nutrition information for the recipes is not provided.
+The curriculum includes interactive activities such as food tasting and worksheets, and recipes.
 Other materials (food, posters, photocopies, food model cards, other supplies) must be obtained in addition to the Educator Orientation Guide to conduct lessons.
 Many of the materials are free, but others, such as food, photocopies and other supplies, may have a cost.
 Additionally, the food model cards are $40 plus shipping and handling.